Fast and Expressive Multi-Byte Prediction with Probabilistic Circuits: Conclusions

-Overall, our results show, for the first time, that throughput in \gls{mtp} \glspl{llm} can be increased by $5.47\times$ w.r.t.\ AR and $1.22\times$ w.r.t.\ \gls{mtp} with independence assumptions, while simultaneously guaranteeing the retention of an AR \gls{llm}'s quality.
-We achieved this goal by identifying key trade-offs between acceptance rates and latency within our framework, \ours.
-We enhanced the \textit{expressiveness} of \gls{mtp} by getting rid of the independence assumption \citep{gloeckle2024better, evabyte2025}, introducing an explicit probabilistic model for inter-token dependencies that facilitates performance guarantees~\citep{ankner2024hydra,li2024eagle,deepseekai2024}, and generalising mixture-based methods \citep{basharin2024faster} into the \gls{pc} framework.
-Moreover, we decreased latency by modulating the number of layers shared between draft and verifier model branches.
-We showcase the throughput gains of \ours \glspl{llm} \textit{at scale} by retrofitting EvaByte \citep{evabyte2025}, a state-of-the-art 6.5B byte-level \gls{llm} into our framework.\footnote{More in-depth commentary on related work is available in \cref{sec:related-work}.} In future work, our framework can be extended by integrating constraints during generation via methods such as Gelato \citep{pmlr-v202-zhang23g} and Ctrl-G \citep{ctrlg}.
-Unlike those, we would not need to train an auxiliary HMM in \ourspl and we can integrate constraints directly into our PC head.
-Moreover, we can further boost expressiveness by leveraging other \glspl{pc} architectures such as subtractive mixtures \citep{loconte2024subtractive,loconte2025sum} and continuous latent variable circuits \citep{gala2024pic,gala2024scaling}, while reducing latency through recent advancements in scaling up \glspl{pc} \citep{liu2024scaling,zhang2025scaling}.
+In future work, our framework can be extended by integrating constraints during generation~\citep{ahmed2025} or speculative decoding~\citep{nakshatri2025} via methods such as Gelato~\citep{pmlr-v202-zhang23g}, Ctrl-G~\citep{ctrlg} and LTLA~\citep{yidouweng2026}.
+Unlike these methods, we would not need to train an auxiliary HMM in \ours and could integrate constraints directly into our PC head.
+Moreover, we can further boost expressiveness by leveraging other \gls{pc} architectures such as subtractive mixtures~\citep{loconte2024subtractive,loconte2025sum} and continuous latent variable circuits~\citep{gala2024pic,gala2024scaling}, while reducing latency via recent advancements in scaling up \glspl{pc}~\citep{liu2024scaling,zhang2025scaling}.